Folody-Team/Discial/README.md

 # Infomation
 A javascript and typescript package module for discord bot development, designed and developed with the simplest and most clean syntax.
 Maybe this is a promising package module.

+# Status

+This package is still in development, so it won't be available on the npm site yet.
+We are very grateful and ready to welcome anyone to contribute to this project, please join if you want.